 In screening a child/family for eligibility for the Fund, expenses and income shall be measured by any prior consecutive 12-month time period.
 The income will be reported for the same prior consecutive 12-month time period back to January 1988.
-In addition, a supplemental statement of income and expenses may be submitted at the request of the State Office.
 Applications shall be accepted any time throughout the year.